aldyl/novaiso/README.md

 Usage

-This script use configure file located in ~/.novaisorc if not exist use default system settings.
+This script use configure file located in project folder ./novaisorc

 For example: